 (d) any other act or practice of a body established to propagate religion that conforms to the doctrines of that religion or is necessary to avid injury to the religious susceptibilities of the adherents of that religion.”

-Fortunately, the Western Australian Law Reform Commission has recommended that their religious exceptions be narrowed, in line with the Victorian approach, and legislation expected to be passed during 2023.
+Fortunately, the Western Australian Law Reform Commission has recommended that their religious exceptions be narrowed, in line with the Victorian approach, although as explained in relation to earlier questions, it is no unclear whether legislation will be passed before the 2025 State election.

 The other jurisdictions offer only limited protections against religious-based discrimination against LGBT people.
 Under the Commonwealth Sex Discrimination Act 1984, religious organisations can discriminate against LGBT people in all circumstances other than with respect to LGBT people accessing Commonwealth-funded aged care services[vii] (although they can still discriminate against LGBT employees in these facilities, using public monies).

-The Queensland Anti-Discrimination Act 1991 actually contains the fourth-best protections for LGBT people against discrimination by religious organisations (at least until the ACT Bill is passed).
+The Queensland Anti-Discrimination Act 1991 actually contains the fifth-best protections for LGBT people against discrimination by religious organisations.
 It does not allow discrimination against LGBT students in religious schools, and has limited protections for teachers, too (see questions 6 and 7 respectively).
 More broadly, it does not provide a general right for religious organisations to discriminate against LGBT employees, but instead limits this right to employees where acting, or not acting, in a particular way breaches the ‘genuine occupational requirements’ of that position.[viii]
-The 2022 Queensland Human Rights Commission review of the Anti-Discrimination Act 1991 has also recommended a similar approach to Victoria – and once again, the Government there is expected to make these reforms at some point in 2023.
+The 2022 Queensland Human Rights Commission review of the Anti-Discrimination Act 1991 has also recommended a similar approach to Victoria – but once again, despite Government commitments to introduce a new Act before the end of 2023, there is now no guarantee they will act prior to the October 2024 State election.

 The South Australian Equal Opportunity Act 1984 provides broad religious exceptions outside religious schools, where they are (probably, although not conclusively) able to discriminate against LGBT students, and have to satisfy procedural obligations in order to discriminate against LGBT teachers (see questions 6 and 7, below).